Berghof (residence): Post-war ruins

 The Obersalzberg was bombed by hundreds of British RAF Lancaster heavy bombers, including aircraft from No. 617 Squadron RAF (the "Dambusters"), which attacked Obersalzberg on 25 April 1945.
 At least two bombs struck the Berghof and did considerable damage to the building.
 Retreating SS troops set fire to the villa on 4 May, four days after Hitler's suicide in Berlin.
-Only hours later, the U.S. 3rd Infantry Division arrived at Berchtesgaden along with the French 2nd Armored Division.
-Herman Louis Finnell of the 3rd Division stated that he and Private Fungerburg were the first to enter Berghof and the secret passages below the structure.
-Finnell stated that the hallway below the structure had rooms on either side filled with destroyed paintings and evening gowns, as well as destroyed medical equipment and a wine cellar.
-A French tank crew soon joined them, and Allied soldiers thoroughly looted and stripped the house over the next few days.
+Only hours later, the U.S. 3rd Infantry Division arrived at Berchtesgaden along with the French 2nd Armoured Division.
+The Americans having only invested the town of Berchtesgaden, the French took advantage of this to attack Obersalzberg where the Berghof was located.
+In their Jeep, Captain Laurent Touyeras and his driver, Brigadier François Borg, overtook the half-tracks of the 2nd DB which were struggling to climb the slope.
+They were thus the first Allied soldiers to reach the chalet which was still burning.
+The French discovered kilometers of underground bunkers housing art objects looted from all over Europe, but also thousands of bottles of fine wines, tons of provisions and more surprising pieces, such as a collection of bras amassed by Göring.
+Allied soldiers thoroughly looted and stripped the house over the next few days.
 The American 1st Battalion of the 506th Infantry Regiment arrived on 8 May.
 The 3rd Battalion of the 506th came into Berchtesgaden by a different route and sustained casualties in a skirmish with the crews of two German 88mm anti-aircraft/anti-tank guns.
 One of the most notable artifacts taken by American soldiers was the Columbus Globe for State and Industry Leaders, known more commonly as "Hitler's Globe".

 The teahouse on Mooslahnerkopf hill was unscathed in the April 1945 bombing raid, but the Bavarian government knocked it down by 1951 because of its link with Hitler.
 For 55 years, the ruins lay in the woods by the 13th hole of the Gutshof golf course, but these were taken away altogether during the summer of 2006.
 The Berghof's shell survived until 1952, when the Bavarian government demolished it with explosives on 30 April.
 The Berghof, the houses of Göring and Bormann, the SS barracks, the Kampfhäusl, and the teahouse were all destroyed.
 This had been part of an agreement under which the Americans handed the area back to the Bavarian authorities.
 There was fear that the ruins would become a neo-Nazi shrine and tourist attraction.

 More than 50 Obersalzberg Nazi buildings were destroyed.
 The Platterhof had been a nearby hostel for visitors to the area, and it was turned into the General Walker Hotel for American troops after the war.
 It was demolished in 2001.